jil028/electoral-yec/README.md

-# Senior Thesis: "From Dim Sum to Polling Stations: The Electoral Impact of Hong Kong's Yellow Economic Circle"
+# From Dim Sum to Polling Stations: The Electoral Impact of Hong Kong's Yellow Economic Circle
-This repository includes code used in my senior thesis submitted to the Department of Political Science's Senior Honors Program at UC San Diego.
+This repository includes code used in this paper.

 ## Notes: